 RECO/CECO Update Outreach Process The public process will engage energy experts, key stakeholders and the Berkeley community in how best to update these ordinances.
 City staff have met with stakeholders and the Berkeley Energy Commission hosted a series of workshops to inform residents and businesses and solicit feedback as the draft ordiance was developed.

-Workshops The Berkeley Energy Commission Workshops will be held the following dates:
+Workshops: The Berkeley Energy Commission Workshops held three community workshops on following dates: